Gravity-Bridge/Gravity-Docs/docs/basic-sentry-setup.md

 #### Modify your VALIDATOR config.toml

-In this example we are using 3 seperate sentries but you may use any number that you prefer.
+In this example we are using 3 separate sentries but you may use any number that you prefer.
 Please modify the config.toml on your Validator using the example below.

 ```text
   - config.toml